 The setback to the German market meant we had to adjust our strategy, and we successfully pitched the thought leadership content to 3 German marketing blogs, setting up ChannelEngine for future efforts into the German market.

-This campaign was a huge success, and adapting our strategy made sure our client could continue developing their brand authority in addition to proving the quick thinking of PRLab and our commitment to helping our clients grow their business.
+This PR campaign was a huge success, and adapting our strategy made sure our client could continue developing their brand authority in addition to proving the quick thinking of PRLab and our commitment to helping our clients grow their business.